SuiltaPico/vscode-aki-monokai/README.md

 If you like this theme checkout [One Dark Theme](https://marketplace.visualstudio.com/items?itemName=azemoh.theme-onedark)

 ## Why create this fork
-The original theme is not compatible with other markup languages, so it is forked.
+I really like the color scheme of the original theme, but unfortunately, the original theme is not friendly to other markup languages, and the maintainers have long ignored github issues.
+So I created this fork and generalized the markup language support.
+In the future, if necessary, I will continue to modify this theme and follow the original style.

 ## Change log
-You can take a look at the change log [here](https://github.com/azemoh/vscode-one-monokai/blob/master/CHANGELOG.md)
+You can take a look at the change log [here](https://github.com/SuiltaPico/vscode-aki-monokai/blob/master/CHANGELOG.md)

-        > dfdssf
-        uyiuyiyiuy